 and graduated Summa Cum Laude from the University of New Hampshire in

 1998 with a double major in Political Science and French.
 She moved to

 Philadelphia in 1999 to pursue her Ph.D. at the University of

 Pennsylvania's Annenberg School for Communication under Dr. Joseph

 She is also an improvisational comedian, performing regularly with the improv comedy troupe, ComedySportz Philadelphia, since 1999.

-Danna lives in the Jersey suburbs of Philadelphia with her husband, PJ, and their two children, Baxter and Edie.
+Danna lives in the Jersey suburbs of Philadelphia with her husband, PJ, and their two children.